Guide to Frozen Ever After at EPCOT

 Frozen Ever After is a dark boat ride at Disney’s EPCOT in Walt Disney World.
 Frozen Ever After:

-Measured by wait times, Frozen Ever After is the second most popular ride in Epcot, behind Remy’s Ratatouille Adventure.
-(As of this update, Guardians of the Galaxy Cosmic Rewind still uses a virtual queue.)
+Measured by wait times, Frozen Ever After is the second or third most popular ride in Epcot, behind Guardians of the Galaxy Cosmic Rewind and sometimes Remy’s Ratatouille Adventure.
 You should expect an average wait of about 60 to 90 minutes, but this will vary greatly by time of day and day of year.

 Where is Frozen Ever after located?